 Sharing test results such as ability and aptitude scores is a key part of using psychometric assessments.
 Effectively explaining how someone did on an ability or aptitude test can be as much of an art as a skill.
 It can be difficult to come up with language that communicates scores precisely and sensitively.
-Here are some of the secrets to using language that explains scores in a way that is accurate and meaningful to test takers.
+Here are some of the secrets to explaining scores in a way that is accurate and meaningful to test takers.

 The goal of test feedback is to present scores so they are meaningful to the audience.
 If you are putting together results for a company making selection decisions, it may be acceptable to assemble a summary of results as “standardized score” numbers.
 For an oral feedback discussion with a test taker however, you will need to explain what results mean without using numbers or statistical terms.